postcss/autoprefixer/README.md

 Autoprefixer has 4 features, which can be disabled by options:

 * `supports: false` will disable `@supports` parameters prefixing.
-* `flexbox: false` will disabled flexbox properties prefixing.
+* `flexbox: false` will disable flexbox properties prefixing.
   Or `flexbox: "no-2009"` will add prefixes only for final and IE versions of specification.
 * `grid: false` will disable Grid Layout prefixes for IE.
-* `remove: false` will disabled cleaning outdated prefixes.
+* `remove: false` will disable cleaning outdated prefixes.

 If you do not need Autoprefixer in some part of your CSS, you can use control comments to disable Autoprefixer.